kcarnold/cs344/content/units/12rl/_index.md

 ---
-title: "Unit 12: Review, Generative Models"
+title: "Unit 12: Review, Neural Architectures"
 weight: 12
 ---

 ## Objectives

 - Compare and contrast the main types of deep neural network models (Transformers, Convolutional Networks, and Recurrent Networks) in terms of how information flows through them
-- Describe how the different types of generative networks use function approximators in different ways

 ## Preparation